mulle-sde/mulle-env/README.md

 #### Specify a global list of tools

-Tools that you always require can be specified globally `~/.config/mulle-env/tool`.
+Tools that you always require can be specified in your home directory as `~/.config/mulle-env/tool`.
 These will be installed in addition to those found in `.mulle-env/etc/tool`.

 #### Specify optionals tools

-Tools that are nice to have, but aren't required for building the project can be placed into `.mulle-env/etc/optionaltool`.
+Tools that are nice to have, but aren't required can be placed into `.mulle-env/etc/optionaltool`.

 #### Specify platform specific tools